zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 In addition, we can also train the model in an unsupervised manner by using: random walk, graph factorization, node proximity, etc.

 ### Inductive Capability
 GCN can also be generalized to unseen nodes in a graph.
-For example, if the model is trained using nodes $$A, B, C$$, the newly added nodes $$D,E,F$$ can also be evaluated since all the parameters are shared crossed all nodes.
+For example, if the model is trained using nodes $$A, B, C$$, the newly added nodes $$D,E,F$$ can also be evaluated since all the parameters are shared across all nodes.
 ![apply_to_new_nodes](../assets/img/apply_to_new_nodes.png?style=centerme)